mcuma/chpc_singularity/README.md

 - the `%post` section starts at `/` directory, so, cd to some other directory (e.g. `/root`) before building programs.
 - to support NVidia GPUs in the container, one needs to instal a few NVidia driver libraries of the same version as the host driver.
 To find the version, run `rpm -qa | grep nvidia`.
 Then either follow [our tensorflow def file](https://github.com/mcuma/chpc_singularity/blob/master/tensorflow/ubuntu16-tensorflow-1.0.1-gpu.def) or bring libcuda.so and libnvidia-fatbinaryloader.so from the host.
 - to support InfiniBand, need to install the IB driver stack in the container and make sure the driver sos are in the LD_LIBRARY_PATH (see the ubuntu_mpi container recipe for details).
+- Singularity container inherits the environment from the host shell, including PATH.
+One needs to be aware of this when setting things up.
+E.g. starting the container from a fairly clean environment may be a good idea.
+The only thing that it does not inherit are
+ -- LD_LIBRARY_PATH
+ -- shell functions (e.g. LMod defines its commands via shell functions)
+- supporting modules (LMod) requires separate LMod installation for Ubuntu based containers and a few other modifications, detailed below

 ## Running the container